 Now take a moment and listen to this poem sung in Farsi by Salar Aghili, for the original soundtrack for the beautiful movie called Bab Aziz, The Prince Who Contemplated His Soul:

 Rabindranath Tagore And The Spiritual Art of India

 One of the writers who affect me greatly is Rabindranath Tagore, the most treasured poet of India.
 Tagore was not only a poet, but also a great educator, activist, and painter.
 He was the first non-European to receive the Nobel Prize in Literature.

-He was also knighted, but he renounced knighthood after the massacre of peaceful protesters by British forces in Amritsar, in 1919.
-He lost many of his children, and his beloved wife, but he never gave up, and lived the life of a true artist until the very end.
+He was also knighted, but he renounced his knighthood after the massacre of peaceful protesters by British forces in Amritsar, in 1919.
+He lost many of his children and his beloved wife, but he never gave up and lived the life of a true artist until the very end.

 LET all the strains of joy mingle in my last song ⎯ the joy that makes the earth flow over in the riotous excess of the grass, the joy that sets the twin brothers, life and death, dancing over the wide world, the joy that sweeps in with the tempest, shaking and waking all life with laughter, the joy that sits still with its tears on the open red lotus of pain, and the joy that throws everything it has upon the dust, and knows not a word.

 Rumi is another great spiritual voice of The Orient.
 His mystical poetry never fails to evoke feelings of awe and humbleness.
 That’s probably why he’s been called the most popular poet in the United States.

 His magnum opus is Masnavi, an extensive collection of stories and anecdotes, but the most accessible volume you can pick up is called The Essential Rumi (anthology of poems translated by Coleman Barks), a collection of poems translated by Coleman Barks.